Jokelab/Assertive.Docs/Language/Functions.md

 def ID "description string"? (parameter(, parameter)*)? { [statement]* }
 ```

-## Basic function without arguments
+## Basic function without parameters
-Functions that don't need arguments can be defined and invoked as illustrated here:
+Functions that don't need any parameters can be defined and invoked as illustrated here:
 ```assertive
 //function definition that performs two requests def myFunction